Smart home tech makes life a little more convenient (and even more secure), but it can also help you make more eco-friendly choices every day.

-If you’ve always wondered what makes a smart home “intelligent” and how a smart home supports an environmentally conscious lifestyle you’ve come to the right place.
+If you’ve always wondered what makes a smart home “intelligent” and how a smart home supports an environmentally conscious lifestyle, read on.

 The term “smart home” is used to describe a home that uses technology to allow the home’s systems and electronics to communicate with one another, be controlled by a time schedule, and even be remotely activated from a smartphone or other web enabled device.